Regional organization links

 4th Graders and families

-In addition to the fee-free days, the nation’s fourth graders and their families can get year-round free entry to all federal lands and waters through the Every Kid in a Park Initiative.
-Kids can get their vouchers online at https://everykidinapark.gov/.
-The vouchers can then be exchanged for a pass that provides free entry through August 2016.
+In addition to the fee-free days, the nation’s fourth graders and their families can get one year free entry (from Septmeber 1 - Auigust 31) to all federal lands and waters through the Every Kid in a Park Initiative.
+Kids can get their vouchers online at https://www.everykidinapark.gov/.
+The vouchers can then be exchanged for a pass that provides free entry for the school year (9/1 - 8/31).
 Print and bring your voucher to the Refuge Administration building to exchange it for a pass.